Pavlova with Lemon Curd and Raspberries

-This Lemon Curd Pavlova is topped with fresh raspberries.
-You can make lots of mini pavlovas and serve them individually, or make one large pavlova as an elegant dessert centerpiece.
-Either way, this pavlova dessert is sure to impress!
+This Lemon Curd Pavlova is a light and airy dessert with a crisp meringue shell, tangy lemon curd, and fresh raspberries.
+Serve as mini pavlovas for individual treats or make one large pavlova for an elegant centerpiece.
+Either way, this stunning dessert is sure to impress!

 Creating This Pavlova Dessert

-What do you do when you’ve made Homemade Lemon Curd and have a whole bunch of egg whites leftover?
-Make individual pavlovas for dessert!
-That’s what I did, at least.
+What do you do when you make a batch of Homemade Lemon Curd and have a bunch of leftover egg whites?
+You make pavlovas for dessert!
+That’s exactly what I did.

-I topped my pavlova with lemon curd and fresh raspberries, but the nice thing about a pavlova is that you can top it with whatever you want and whatever is in season at the moment.
+I topped mine with lemon curd and fresh raspberries, but one of the best things about pavlova is how customizable it is.
+You can top it with whatever is in season—strawberries, blueberries, or even tropical fruits.

 What is Pavlova?